 In the summer months in the Park, Cow Parsley, Hogweed and possibly Giant Hogweed grows.
 Giant Hogweed has NOT be found in PSRP.
-But ordinary Hogweed and many other plants can affect some people.
+But ordinary Hogweed and many other plants can affect some people and animals.

-The Ranger and volunteers try to remove any growing along side the paths.
+The Ranger and volunteers try to remove any such plants growing along side the paths.
 But of course we cannot guarantee this.
 It will also be present away from the path.

 What's the problem and how can it be avoided.